See this blog post that documents all of the methods to manipulate the view.

 I'm not going to recommend any specific brands, but while I've always used Dell, and have had good luck with them, I've heard many good things about Boxx (Custom Workstations for Your High Performance Computing Needs | BOXX) and SolidBox (https://www.mysolidbox.com/).
 It's my understanding that they will optimize a computer for use with Solidworks.
 If I was buying my own instead of my employer providing it I'd probably look into getting one from one of those companies.

 If you're thinking about a Mac I'd encourage you to reconsider.
-If you really want one, and only need SolidWorks for a class or occasional use, you might be able to get by with it.
-See the post from Anna Wood (who is also a hardware expert) at what is the best way to run SW on a Mac laptop?.
+If you really want one (or already have one), and only need SolidWorks for a class or occasional use, see 2019-20 Student Edition on a Mac, and maybe the post from Anna Wood at what is the best way to run SW on a Mac laptop?.

 Edit: I saw the information below posted by Mathieu Myrand-Bolduc in a Reply on the Discussion section of this forum, and he graciously agreed to let me quote it here.
 There's some good stuff in it.